MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_io_driver_create_context.md

   Upon return from a call to [IoCreateFileEx](./nf-ntddk-iocreatefileex.md) or [FltCreateFileEx2](../fltkernel/nf-fltkernel-fltcreatefileex2.md), the ECP list is unchanged and can be passed to additional **IoCreateFileEx** or **FltCreateFileEx2** calls for new create operations.

 - To create or open a file in the context of a transaction, set the **TxnParameters** member of the IO_DRIVER_CREATE_CONTEXT structure to the value returned by the [IoGetTransactionParameterBlock](./nf-ntddk-iogettransactionparameterblock.md) routine.
-For more information regarding transactions, see [Transaction Management (TxF)](https://go.microsoft.com/fwlink/p/?linkid=66161).

 ## -see-also